Zamiell/stardew-valley/Min-Max_Guide.md

 - In general, ignore all enemies and focus on breaking rocks.
 (This is the same general strategy as the mines.)
 It is hard to avoid [Serpents](https://stardewvalleywiki.com/Serpent) though, so you will have to kill some of them.
 - The same pausing trick that you do in the mines also applies to the Skull Cavern (e.g. you should pause at the beginning of every floor).
 - On mini-floors with a chest, you should destroy every rock on the floor until you get either a staircase or a shaft.
 (This is an easy way to get a shaft.)
+  - Once you get a ladder, you can stop looking for a shaft, because shafts stop spawning as long as there is there is a non-hard-coded ladder.
 - The goal for the day should be to the deep floors as soon as possible, because deep floors will have tons of iridium nodes that you can efficiently break all at once with bombs.
 Thus, this means that you should ignore almost everything and take a ladder/shaft as soon as you see it.
 (Don't sidetrack for ore or anything else!)
 - Smelt all [Iridium Ore](https://stardewvalleywiki.com/Iridium_Ore) into [Iridium Bars](https://stardewvalleywiki.com/Iridium_Bar).
 Besides selling various gems, the bars will be the main source of revenue from the Skull Cavern.
 However, wait until you have the Blacksmith profession (from level 10 mining) before selling any Iridium Bars.
 - For reference, the chances to get iridium nodes for each floor of the Skull Cavern can be found in [BlaDe's spreadsheet](https://docs.google.com/spreadsheets/d/19c3V-XkhFh-4UQSRIpXdvgngZ0Ex9F7REOeay7MVVvE/edit).